J League's 100 Year Vision Anniversary Tournament: What actually is it?

 What is the J League 100 Year Vision Tournament?

-The first place to start with when looking at this abomination of a tournament is the format, with the entirety of the J1 League, including the top 3 teams of the J2 League, merging into a 20 team league which is then split via geographical location into 'East' and 'West', similar to the American NBA format.
+The first place to start with when looking at this tournament is the format, with the entirety of the J1 League, including the 3 promoted teams of the J2 League last season, forming a 20 team league which is then split via geographical location into 'East' and 'West', similar to the American NBA format.

 East: